-We are asking for your views about the future location of a new Urgent Treatment Centre as part of our public consultation which runs from 12 August to 4 November 2019.
+Our public consultation about the future location of a new Urgent Treatment Centre, for urgent care, ran from 12 August to 4 November 2019.

 By urgent care, we mean care to treat illnesses and injuries that are not life threatening but require an urgent clinical assessment or treatment on the same day.

-The proposal is to create a new Urgent Treatment Centre (UTC) at either Gravesham Community Hospital or Darent Valley Hospital by autumn 2020.
+The CCG proposes to create a new Urgent Treatment Centre (UTC) at either Gravesham Community Hospital or Darent Valley Hospital by autumn 2020.

 Both proposed options will bring together the existing urgent care services provided by the Minor Injuries Unit at Gravesham Community Hospital and the White Horse Walk-in Centre at Fleet Health Campus under one roof.
 This will make it easier for you to know where to go if you or your family need medical help urgently.